 Clark, 47, was found guilty by a jury in April of trying to kill Glenn Payne, a Louisa County Sheriff’s Office deputy, on Dec.
 26, 2016.
 Louisa Circuit Court Judge Timothy Sanner upheld the 10-year sentence the jury recommended, plus two years for assaulting Payne and one year for attempting to disarm him.

 Before he was sentenced, Clark challenged the assertion that he was high on cocaine at the time of the incident, calling it an “assumption.”
 Louisa County Commonwealth’s Attorney Rusty McGuire presented no evidence of cocaine use, but told the jury it was plausible given Clark’s bizarre behavior toward Payne.

-McGuire also suggested Clark could have been affected by abuse of suboxone, for which he had a legal prescription to treat an opioid addiction.
+McGuire also suggested Clark could have been affected by abuse of suboxone, for which he had a legal prescription to treat an opiate addiction.